Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach

 We propose effective mutual information (EMI) as an alternative to vanilla mutual information (MI) to evaluate a model-generated output response given an input query.
 As explained in Section \ref{sec:3_2_emi}, MI (e.g., $I(P_{\mathbf{X}}\otimes P_{\theta})$) can not take into account the intrinsic characteristics of data distribution.
 See Figure \ref{fig:emi_motivation} for an intuitive example.
 The amount of information represented by entropy $H(\cdot)$ and conditional entropy $H(\cdot|\cdot)$ can vary depending on the data-generating process of each dataset.
 For example, if the task we are interested in is closer to solving a narrow problem in some specific domain (e.g., OOD1: LLaVA-Med; \citet{li2024llava}), the cardinality of the desired output response space may be significantly smaller than that of a general problem-solving task in a general domain (e.g., OOD2: LLaVA-Bench Wild; \citet{liu2023visual}), and the ground truth MI can differ depending on the domain.
 By considering these baseline amounts of information, EMI can measure how much our model captures \textbf{effective relevance} between input and output.

-In Section \ref{sec:3_2_emi}, we provide some justifications for using EMI as an evaluation metric of MLLMs by revealing analogies to excess risk and effective robustness and presenting its theoretical connection to win rate.
+In Section \ref{sec:3_2_emi}, we provide some justifications for using EMI as an evaluation metric of MLLMs by revealing analogies to excess risk and effective robustness and presenting its theoretical connection to relative preference score.
 While LLM-as-a-Judge enables flexible evaluation for open-ended generation tasks with multiple user-defined criteria, EMI confines the facet of evaluation to query-response relevance.
-However, compromise in the flexibility of evaluation endows us to build solid theoretical statements that are necessary for understanding MLLMs and improving them in a principled way.
+However, compromise in the flexibility of evaluation enables us to build solid theoretical statements that are necessary for understanding MLLMs to shifts and improving them in a principled way.

 Meanwhile, as we adopt neural network models for empirical estimation of EMI, it is somewhat similar to the model-based heuristic metrics, such as BERTscore \cite{zhang2020bertscore}, BARTscore \cite{yuan2021bartscore}, and CLIPscore \cite{hessel2021clipscore}, that map input(s) to a scalar score through a single forward evaluation of the model.
 However, we take a step further beyond the simple working-heuristic method and lay a theoretical foundation with EMI.